ohemaag/raven-zmk/README.md

-# Raven - 42 key split ergonomic keyboard
+# Raven - Custom 42 key split ergonomic keyboard
 ## **IMPORTANT PLEASE READ ALL**
 This is my second keyboard project, the Raven (or Raven 42) named after the bird for its wing-like design and deep purple color, much like my original prototype.